Sustainsys/Saml2/doc/Configuration.md

 *Optional attribute of the [`<metadata>`](#metadata-element) element.*

 Optional attribute to signal to IDPs that we want the Assertions themselves signed and not only the SAML response.
-AuthServices supports both, so for normal usage this shouldn't matter.
+Saml2 supports both, so for normal usage this shouldn't matter.
 If set to `false` the entire `wantAssertionsSigned` attribute is dropped from the metadata as the default values is false.